s4ke/Master-Thesis/src/md/025-arrows.md

-In this thesis we will show that parallel computations can be expressed with this more general interface of Arrows without requiring Monads (we will see an example of monadic parallelism in Section \ref{sec:parallelHaskells}).
+In this thesis we will show that parallel computations can be expressed with this more general interface of Arrows without requiring Monads (we will see an example of monadic parallelism in Chapter \ref{sec:parallelHaskells}).
 We also do not restrict the compatible Arrows to ones which have `ArrowApply` instances but instead only require instances for `ArrowChoice` (for if-then-else constructs) and `ArrowLoop` (for looping).
 Because of this, we have a truly more general